Are you heading to the Yucatan Peninsula in Mexico? You are going to have a trip of a lifetime.

 Entrance fee USD25.00

-Long white silvery beaches that are semi-private, check first as some belong the Beach Clubs and others to smaller hotels.
+Long white silvery beaches that are semi-private, check first as some belong to the Beach Clubs and others to smaller hotels.
 For the price of lunch, you can use the facilities of the Beach Clubs i.e. parking and beach chairs.
 There are restaurants available as well.

 Where to stay in Tulum

 We stayed at the Punta Piedra Beach Posada along Tulum Beach with lots of small restaurants outside.
-It is a small hotel, lovely comfortable rooms and its own private beach.
+It is a small hotel, with lovely comfortable rooms and its own private beach.
 A great place to just chill.

 A few years ago when we were staying in Tulum we enjoyed the following 2 restaurants: